DOI-USGS/toxEval/README.md

 ### Sunset date

-Funding for `toxEval` currently expires summer 2018, after which bug fixes & new features will be minimal.
+Funding for `toxEval` is secured through summer 2021, after which bug fixes & new features will be minimal.

 ## Installation of R and RStudio